 5. Certificate includeing information concerning the right to continue education at the next level in the country in which educational system a school operates, including the right to apply to higher education institution and the scope of rights appertaining.
 The aforementioned documents should be issued or certified by the school or educational institution which issued the certificate or they should be certified by educational authorities of the country which issued the certificate or in which system of education the school operates (does not apply to certificates recognized by operation of law or under an international agreement).

-7. Copy of a valid passport (page with photo) or other document confirming the identity of the candidate (the original document is to be presented upon arrival).
+7. Copy of a valid passport (page with photo) or other document confirming the identity of the candidate (the original document is to be presented).

-9. Medical statement translated into Polish, certifying that there are no contraindications to undertake studies at the chosen field of study; after admission, the accepted canditate is directed by the Faculty authorities for additional medical examinations to the occupational medicine doctor at the Polish medical facility.
+8. Medical statement translated into Polish, certifying that there are no contraindications to undertake studies at the chosen field of study.
+After admission, the accepted canditate is directed by the Faculty authorities for additional medical examinations to the occupational medicine doctor at the Polish medical facility.

 Certificates recognised by operation of law are not subject to the procedure of recognition by the Education Superintendent, thus they can be submitted directly at the university.
 Applies to certificates: